mdelias/heir.cash/src/site/index.md

 ---

-## This site is a starting point for self-sovereign custody
+## heir.cash 💸 is your home for self-sovereign custody

 We recommend familiarity w/ the following best practices and best in class security tools: